attila-lendvai/maru/README.md

    to hold files that are loaded in different moments in the bootstrap process.

- - The build process has been updated to repeate three times the compilation, and check whether the 2nd and 3rd iteration produces the same output.
-(The first iteration may contain dummies that are needed for the bootstrap.
+ - The build process has been updated to repeat three times the compilation, and check whether the 2nd and 3rd iteration produces the same output.
+(The first iteration may contain dummies that are needed for the bootstrap.)

-If there was an assembler written in Maru, then this slave VM could be started under the full supervision of the host VM.
+If there were an assembler written in Maru, then this slave VM could be started under the full supervision of the host VM, kinda like a container, or another VM in virtualization.

 ## Backported the latest from eval.l from the piumarta branch